christian-cahig/IliTech-CerPanApp/README.md

 from the [KOMA-Script bundle](https://ctan.org/pkg/koma-script).
 It has been developed and tested on a local Windows 10 machine with [TeX Live](https://www.tug.org/texlive/) version 2022.

+An Overleaf project template,
+entitled *MSU-IIT Certificate of Panel Approval*, is also available.
+Due to Overleaf policy, it may take a day or two before the template reflects the latest `IliTech-CerPanApp` version.

 ## License